 For most causes of shoulder blade pain, you can use the following simple process to help you get back on track:

-• Simple exercises like shoulder and chest wall stretching and aerobic conditioning like swimming and cycling will help shoulder blade pain.
+- Simple exercises, such as shoulder and chest wall stretching, and aerobic conditioning, like swimming and cycling, can help alleviate shoulder blade pain.
 We often recommend you seek help from a physical therapist who can supervise your exercise program.

-• Heat packs on the shoulder blade will help with the pain.
-In addition, heat increases blood flow and allows the muscles to relax.
+- Heat packs on the shoulder blades will help with the pain.
+Additionally, heat increases blood flow, allowing the muscles to relax.

-• Massage therapy, either through a professional or do-it-yourself, can reduce pain.
-For example, apply a foam roller or massage ball to the tender spots in your shoulder blade.
+- Massage therapy, whether professional or self-administered, can help reduce pain.
+For example, apply a foam roller or massage ball to the tender spots in your shoulder blades.

-• Acupuncture can help reduce the tight muscles in the shoulder blade.
+- Acupuncture can help alleviate tightness in the shoulder blades.
 It works by stimulating the reflex that relaxes muscles, releasing muscle tension and reducing pain.

-If none of these strategies help, we suggest you consult with a professional, such as a Sports and Exercise Medicine consultant, who can help you with a diagnosis and guide treatment.
+If none of these strategies help, we suggest consulting a professional, such as a Sports and Exercise Medicine consultant, who can assist with a diagnosis and guide treatment.

 Final word from Sportdoctorlondon about shoulder blade pain